risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-conditional.md

   4 |        9 | mid
 ```

-The following statement classifies the distance of each trip according to its digits.
-(Syntax 2)
+The following statement (using Syntax 2) classifies the distance of each trip according to its digits.

 ```sql
 SELECT id, distance,